Kings snap 9-game losing streak, beat Mavericks 121-107 - WHIZ News

 TIP-INS

-The Mavericks, seventh in the Western Conference, are 13-14 at home. … Kings center Richaun Holmes missed his third straight game with a hamstring strain, and coach Luke Walton said there’s no timetable for Holmes’ return. … Dallas’ Kristaps Porzingis, averaging 20.8 points, was held to nine points, all in the first half. … This was the first of three meetings between Sacramento and Dallas in a 15-day span.
+Davis was 5-for-5 on 3-pointers. … The Mavericks, seventh in the Western Conference, are 13-14 at home with four straight losses. … Sacramento’s 45-point second quarter was its best scoring quarter of the season. … Walton said there’s no timetable for Holmes’ return. … Dallas’ Kristaps Porzingis, averaging 20.8 points, was held to nine points, all in the first half. … This was the first of three meetings between Sacramento and Dallas in a 15-day span.

 UP NEXT